 Wekiwa Springs State Park, Florida

-Half Yearly Meeting is a serendipitous 4 days over Thanksgiving weekend when Friends come together for good food and good friends in Wekiwa Springs State Park.
+Half Yearly Meeting is a family-friendly, serendipitous 4 days over Thanksgiving weekend when Friends come together for good food and good friends in Wekiwa Springs State Park.
 We have exclusive use of the Youth Camp, a natural setting with rustic cabins, accessible lodging, dining hall, kitchen, and conference hall.

 All the details

 - Some Friends arrive early (2pm) to cook the main meal.

 - Turkey, dressing, mashed potatoes, gravy, cranberry sauce, & a vegetable are provided.